Cape Breton Fall Colours All Inclusive

-If you’re traveling from away, I’d advise you to extend your trip before the tour, rather than after the tour.
-Arrive a week before the Cape Breton Fall Colours tour and photograph some of the beautiful landscapes on the mainland.
-The maple trees on the mainland turn colour about a week before they do in Cape Breton.
-Also, there are many spectacular landscapes within an hours drive of the city of Halifax.
-The world famous Peggy’s Cove lighthouse is a mere 30 minutes from downtown Halifax and you can park 100 meters from the lighthouse.
-I recommend being there for a sunrise and going on a photowalk afterwards.
-The photography around the fishing boats and wharves in the cove.
+You may want to arrive a week earlier and photograph some of the beautiful landscapes on the mainland of Nova Scotia while basing yourself out of Halifax.
+There are many spectacular landscapes within an hours drive of the city.
+The world famous Peggy’s Cove lighthouse is a mere 30 minutes from downtown Halifax and you can park 100 meters from the light.
+I recommend being there for a sunrise and going on a photowalk afterwards around the fishing boats and wharves in the cove.

-Consider visiting the Minas Basin in Wolfville, Nova Scotia, the Annapolis Valley, the Eastern Shore, the fishing village of Prospect Cove and the Shubenacadie River Valley.
-Incidentally, the highest Tides in the world occur at Truro, NS.
+You may also want to visit the Minas Basin in Wolfville, Nova Scotia, the Annapolis Valley, the Eastern Shore, the fishing village of Prospect Cove and the Shubenacadie River Valley.
+The highest Tides in the world occur at Truro, NS.
 You’ll also be driving to Cheticamp on the highway right beside the best viewing point for them too.
-Time your drive to Cape Breton so you can see the Tidal Bore which comes up the river every day.
+It might be worth timing your trip so you can see the tidal wave (the tidal boar) which comes up the river every day.

-Also, the maple trees turn to their fall colours around Halifax, Truro and Annapolis Valley a week before Cape Breton.
+Also, the maple trees turn to their fall colours around Halifax, Truro and Annapolis Valley about a week before they do in Cape Breton.
 If you’re going to extend your trip you should do it before the tour as opposed to after the tour.
 You won’t be disappointed.